weavejester/crumpets/README.md

 # Crumpets

-A Clojure library for representing an manipulating color.
+A Clojure library for representing and manipulating color.
+It's currently usable, but has limited functionality.

 ## Installation